 Sourcing Co-Created Products: Should your Suppliers Collaborate?

 We investigate the phenomenon of sourcing co-created products.
 Specifically, we study how a multi-product downstream firm should source from the upstream market, that is single-source versus multi-source, in a situation where the products are co-created with the suppliers.
 We conceptualize co-creation as investments made at different hierarchical levels aimed at reducing the production costs incurred by the supplies.
-We also incorporate into our model the downstream firm's decision to establish a collaborative environment for its suppliers.
+We also incorporate into our model the downstream firm's decision to establish a collaborative, knowledge-sharing environment for its suppliers.
 Outright purchase from the upstream market serves as a benchmark.